ionutbalosin/java-application-security-practices/02-PRACTICE-Authentication-and-Authorization.md

 - `External OIDC Users`: Public users authenticated through an external OIDC provider, such as Google or Facebook.
 - `Internal OIDC Users`: Public users authenticated via the organization’s internal Identity Provider (IdP).
 - `Employees`: Internal company users authenticated via the organization’s internal IdP.
-- `Public/Internal Services`: Public external systems and internal services from other departments, authenticated via the organization’s internal IdP.
+- `External/Internal Services`: Public external systems and internal services from other departments, authenticated via the organization’s internal IdP.

 The system is divided into three distinct layers:

-- `Public Clients`: Publicly exposed APIs accessed by users or external systems, involving both the internal IdP and an external (i.e., third-party) IdP for authentication.
+- `Public Clients Layer`: Publicly exposed APIs accessed by users or external systems, involving both the internal IdP and an external (i.e., third-party) IdP for authentication.
-- `Internal Core Services`: Internal organizational services usually within the same company department, requiring secure service-to-service authentication and authorization.
+- `Internal Core Services Layer`: Internal organizational services usually within the same company department, requiring secure service-to-service authentication and authorization.
-- `Internal Non-core Services`: Auxiliary, non-core systems usually belonging to other departments within the organization, also requiring service-to-service authentication and authorization.
+- `Internal Non-core Services Layer`: Auxiliary, non-core systems usually belonging to other departments within the organization, also requiring service-to-service authentication and authorization.

 Communication between clients and services is primarily based on synchronous HTTP RESTful API calls; however, in some cases, asynchronous communication is used, with events placed into queues.